Daron Acemoglu: Views

 Acemoglu has voiced concerns regarding the increasing inequality in the US, which in his view turns into political inequality, in turn undermining the inclusiveness of US institutions.
 In 2012 he identified societal polarization, caused by economic inequality, as the biggest problem for the US.
 He argues that "democracy ceases to function because some people have so much money they command greater power."
 He states that he is comfortable with economic inequality which comes through different social contributions as it is a "price that we pay for providing incentives for people to contribute to prosperity."
 However, high levels of inequality create problems as the rich who control significant portions of the societal resources use them to create an "unequal distribution of political power."
 He sees the solution in increasing social mobility by "providing an opportunity for the bottom to become rich, not forcing the rich to become poor."

 Acemoglu has praised the American tradition of vibrant protest movements dating back to the Populists and the Progressives.
 He has also praised Occupy Wall Street for "putting the question of inequality on the agenda, but also for actually standing up for political equality."
-He notes that Occupy Wall Street brought the 1% to the attention of the wider public, academic attention was brought by Tony Atkinson, Thomas Piketty, and Emmanuel Saez.
+He notes that Occupy Wall Street brought the 1% to the attention of the wider public, and to the attention of academia by Tony Atkinson, Thomas Piketty, and Emmanuel Saez.